anyoptimization/pymoo/doc/source/index.rst

 **(ii)** In order to offer more and more new algorithms and features, we are more than happy if somebody wants to contribute by developing code.
-You can see it as a win-win situations, because your development will be linked to your publication(s) which can significantly increase the awareness of your work.
-Please note that, we aim to keep a high-level of code quality and some refactorings might be suggested.
+You can see it as a win-win situation, because your development will be linked to your publication(s) which can significantly increase the awareness of your work.
+Please note that, we aim to keep a high-level of code quality and some refactoring might be suggested.
 We have prepared a list of `suggested contributions <contributions.html>`_.